Frequently Asked Questions

 Check your search criteria to ensure you have the correct name, address and spelling of the facility.
 New features of this site, such as the map and table views, allow you to narrow your search.

-If you are still not able to find what you are looking for, you are encouraged to contact the RHA within which the facility is located.
-Contact information for RHA public health inspection offices is available at:
+If you are still not able to find what you are looking for, you are encouraged to contact the local Saskatchewan Health Authority Office.
+Contact information for Saskatchewan Health Authority public health inspection offices is available at:

 How long are the restaurant type facility inspection reports available online?